 In the direct property market we have seen a substantial slowdown in the pace of investment activity.
 According to commercial property agent Lambert Smith Hampton, total UK commercial property volumes fell by 27% to £11.7bn in the first quarter of 2016.
 Central London offices, where the risk of the UK leaving the EU (‘Brexit)’ is considered the greatest, saw transaction volumes fall to £2.2bn compared to £4.6bn a year earlier.
 It is however difficult to disaggregate the impact of ‘Brexit’ from wider capital market uncertainty in Q1, and in a market that was already expected to slow from the very strong volumes in recent years.
 But clearly investment decisions are being delayed and we expect this hiatus to continue in the run up to the poll.

 Conversely in the occupier market, property specialist CBRE reported that year-to-date office take up in central London had been 3.1mn sq ft versus a ten-year average of 3.2mn sq ft, and that a further 3mn sq ft is under offer into Q2 2016.
 While this data is backward-looking, it does suggest that business decisions are still being made despite the uncertainty.

 Within the listed property market, since the start of the year UK property stocks have underperformed both wider UK equities and global property peers.
 London-focused stocks have lagged within the UK.
-As a result, many companies are trading at multiples not seen since the financial crisis as investors have reduced exposure.
+As a result, many companies are trading at valuations not seen since the financial crisis as investors have reduced their allocations to the sector.

 Q: What key risks would a ‘leave’ vote imply for European property equities?